lightersp/Multi-agent-path-planning-based-on-Game-Theory-in-warehousing/README.md

 #### Note
 + This is a simple example of generalized Nash equilibrium search.
 + It works better for convex problems.
-+ I'am preparing for simulation on a higher quality platform.
++ I'm preparing for simulation on a higher quality platform.